Minimum system requirements for online classes.

 To prevent this, we recommend using an anti-virus package and a firewall.
 Your computer is subject to virus attack whether you're surfing the Internet or getting information from USB drives, DVDs or a network.
 Email attachments are particularly vulnerable.

-We recommend obtaining anti-virus/anti-malware software from one of the major vendors; such as McAfee (available through the Student Software Store program), Microsoft Security Essentials for Windows, or similar to protect your computer from viruses and other types of computer threats.
+We recommend using a security software to help guard against viruses, spyware, and other malicious software from one of the major vendors; such as McAfee (available through the Student Software Store program), Microsoft Security Essentials for Windows, or similar to protect your computer from viruses and other types of computer threats.
 Since an anti-virus/anti-malware program is no better than its virus definitions, virus definitions should be updated regularly, preferably on a weekly basis.

 Personal firewalls are another means to protect your computer from malicious activity when you are connected to the Internet.
 Windows comes with a built-in personal Firewall.
 It is recommended that you enable the Windows Firewall and learn how to use this application.
 A firewall can help prevent hackers or malicious software (such as worms) from gaining access to your computer through a network or the Internet.
 A firewall can also help stop your computer from sending malicious software to other computers.
 Most of the major anti-virus vendors also supply firewall software along with their protection options.

 Along with keeping your antivirus updated, it is equally - if not more important to also ensure that your Windows and MAC computer updates are current.
 As Microsoft & Apple find weaknesses in their Operating Systems, they post updates that can be downloaded and installed.
 These updates can be set to occur automatically, but they may at times require user input to complete the update.
 Your Operating System updates should be checked on a weekly basis.